-For many years since 1999, I had been back and forth to China that began with SUNDA in Beijing until 2002.
-It was at this time and problems with the SUNDA tube collectors, that I started to look for another manufacture, first in Austria and then back to China.
+For many years after 1999, I had been back and forth to China due to my relationship with SUNDA in Beijing until 2002.
+It was at this time and problems with the SUNDA tube collectors that I started to look for another manufacture, first in Austria and then back to China.

 In 2003, after being contacted by a young Australian working for a Chinese promoter of China Made Products, who was seeking my help to develop a solar thermal collector for exporting to Australia through Made In China.Com he was already working for.

-The new joint venture to develop a high quality heat pipe tube collector started with the name Focus Technology, but later changed to the name APRICUS.
+The new joint venture to develop a high quality heat pipe tube collector started with the name Focus Technology in Nangjing, but later changed to the name APRICUS.

-After months of resolving the many technical and packing/shipping problems as the importer to the UK, the Apricus brand was certified under the EU Solar certification "Solar Key Mark" followed by testing in the USA to gain a USA certification
+After months of resolving the many technical and packing/shipping problems as the exclusive importer into the UK and Ireland, the Apricus brand was certified under the EU Solar certification "Solar Key Mark" followed by testing in the USA to gain USA certification

 A signed agreement between the now CEO Mr Mick Humphries of Apricus provided my UK company Powertech Solar with the rights to begin sales into the USA, Europe, Africa with the UK as the head office.